 Is it a good product?
 Well, it’s not half as bad.
 It’s just not for everyone.

 Would I recommend this product?
-If you have dry skin and you want something that looks like your natural skin but better, then you would love this.
+If you have dry to normal skin and you want something that looks like your natural skin but better, then you would love this.
 If you have oily skin and want something that would blur out your pores and stay put on your skin for hours, this is not the foundation for you.

 Follow me on IG for more beauty updates: